 • How to Cut and Sew a Decorative Bias Facing

-These photos show raw bias edges on linen applied in a self-fabric.
-I have also used hand-dyed bias silk ribbon as an edge, silk taffeta cut on the bias, and bias china silk.
+These steps show raw bias edges on linen applied in a self-fabric.
+However, I have also used hand-dyed bias silk ribbon as an edge, silk taffeta cut on the bias, and bias china silk.

 Get the latest including tips, techniques and special offers straight to your inbox.